Human Sexuality and Gender Identity

 The National Organization for Women--Albany, N.Y.
 Chapter Records document the daily activities and special events involving the chapter as well as the chapter's interactions with the state and federal organizations.

-The state chapter of NOW aims to bring women into full participation in the mainstream of American society in order to exercise all privileges and responsibilities in an equal partnership with men.
+The New York state chapter of NOW aims to bring women into full participation in the mainstream of American society in order to exercise all privileges and responsibilities in an equal partnership with men.
+Working close with the Senate, political candidates,other women organizations, and community activists, NOW-NYS members work to defend women from inequality.

 The Joseph L. Norton Papers include notes, correspondence, memoranda, newsletters, publications, and other materials documenting Norton's work as a SUNY Albany professor, a counselor, a teacher, and an activist in the gay community.